varmox/ygeonline/content/post/reformatting-drives.md

 The first step is to install the disk in a system with only a simple SAS HBA - most raid adapters will give you errors when you want to expose the disk to the OS.
 We need SCSI Access from a OS to do some commands.
 I used a HPE P420i in HBA Mode (Note: to be able to set your RAID Controller to HBA Mode, no logical drives should be present)

-Next install a OS on a already working drive, I used Rocky Linux.
+Next install a OS on a already working drive, I used Rocky Linux - a live version also works fine.
 To be able to format the drives we need sg3_utils.
 Simply install the package with dnf:

 ```
-sudo dnf install sg3_utils.x86_64
+sudo dnf install sg3_utils
 ```

 Then with the help of sg3_utils package we run some commands.
 First we need to list all SCSI drives and get their ID (PDx)

+***Windows***

 ```
 sg_scan